tnichols217/notes/APCSP/PT Written Response.md

 	1. Provide a written response that does all three of the following:
 	   Approx. 150 words (for all subparts of 3a combined)
 		1. Describes the overall purpose of the program.

-0 words

-alignment, normal,

-ii.

-Describes what functionality of the program is demonstrated in the video.
+		2. Describes what functionality of the program is demonstrated in the video.

-0 words

-iii.

-Describes the input and output of the program demonstrated in the video.
+		3. Describes the input and output of the program demonstrated in the video.

-0 words

-3 b.

-Capture and paste two program code segments you developed during the administration of this task that contain a list (or other collection type) being used to manage complexity in your program.
+	2. Capture and paste two program code segments you developed during the administration of this task that contain a list (or other collection type) being used to manage complexity in your program.
 	   Approx. 200 words (for all subparts of 3b combined, exclusive of program code)

-i.

-The first program code segment must show how data have been stored in the list.
+		1. The first program code segment must show how data have been stored in the list.

 **Drop Images Here**